schriste6/Final_Project_Team4_Red_vs_White/README.md

    - <b>WordPress</b> is a flexible blogging and content management system that enables users to create, publish and manage websites

 - Description of interactive element(s)
-   - <b>Interactive Tableau charts</b> – A combination of line, bar, scatter graphs
+   - <b>Interactive Tableau charts</b> – A combination of bar charts, a pie chart, a heatmap/highlight table with two interactive filters for color and grade
    - <b>Interactive Infographics</b> – This will show stats between the white and red wines
    - <b>Input features form</b> - This will allow the end user to input features to determine where their wine compares whether it be low, medium, or high quality
    - <b>Input features submit button</b> – This will submit the features to return the quality status